-Bikini Model, Lyna Perez Busts Out Of Top And Tiny Shorts For Instagram Ice-Cream Fest
+Bikini Model Lyna Perez Busts Out Of Top And Tiny Shorts For Instagram Ice Cream Fest

 While Perez doesn’t name the flavor in question, one fan suggested it might be mango.

-While Perez’s Instagram following is inching its way towards the 4 million mark, her Twitter following is significantly lower.
+While Perez’s Instagram following is inching its way toward the 4 million mark, her Twitter following is significantly lower.
 This may be due to the latter platform being more about the words (and less about the pictures).

 Lyna’s Instagram seems to hit the nail on the head – at least, for her male fans.
 This month alone, Lyna has donned a hot-pink string bikini, a yellow thong one, plus offered a seductive seaside video of herself in cleavage-flaunting swimwear.